How is the conversion charge calculated?

 Are exempt entities (ex: churches and benevolent associations) subject to the conversion charge?

-Are governmental entities subject to the use-value conversion charge under state law (sec.
-74.485, Wis.
-Stats.)?
+Are governmental entities subject to the conversion charge under state law (sec.

 Yes.
-Governmental entities are generally subject to this use-value charge.
+Governmental entities are generally subject to this charge.

 If the land was not exempt and would be classified as:

-- No charge – Agricultural, Agricultural Forest, Undeveloped, Forest, or Other, there is no conversion charge
+- No conversion charge – agricultural, agricultural forest, undeveloped land, productive forest, or "other," there is no conversion charge

 In a court case